miguelcobain/IP.API/README.md

 ## Model ##

 `Model` is a core component of the library.
 It is a generic representation of a resource in Instant Places.
 You can think of it as a *wrapper* of javascript objects to extend their functionality.
 A Model can have **local attributes** like any regular javascript object, but can also have attributes that can be retrieved through additional API calls, which we call **remote attributes**.
-This phenomenon is frequent in relationships between sub-resources and resource.
+This phenomenon is frequent in relationships between resources.
 For example, a **Place** (resource) representation has links to retrieve its **Activities** (sub-resource). `Model` abstracts this particularities and allows you to treat every attribute equally.

 ### API ###